Season’s Greetings all!

 I’m going to end with one of my favorite things to do in Dublin in December.
 For me there’s nothing quite like a carol service at Dublin’s St.Patrick’s Cathedral.
 Their choir school is the oldest in Ireland and is still going strong today.
 To me, it doesn’t matter what your religion is or isn’t.
 The sound of a choir of angelic voices with the stunning acoustic of this stunning building makes for truly spiritual experience.

-Well that’s all from me for 2017.
-I just want to thank you all so much for reading and keeping me company on the journey and for your continued support of The Irish Store.
+Well that’s all from me for 2021.
+I just want to thank you all so much for reading and for your continued support of The Irish Store.

 Nollaig shona dhuit,